wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 outdated: false
 replacement_url: ""
 ---
 With the pandemic making remote work more prevalent than ever, video conferencing has become one of the primary ways we communicate with our friends, family, and coworkers.
-This change in how we communicate makes it is an excellent time to learn how to build a video conferencing web app.
-This tutorial will show you how to quickly build a video conferencing web app using [Python](https://www.python.org/downloads/), [Flask](https://flask.palletsprojects.com/en/2.0.x/), JavaScript, and [Vonage’s video API](https://www.vonage.com/communications-apis/video/).
+This change in how we communicate makes now an excellent time to learn how to build a video conferencing web app.
+This tutorial will show you how to quickly build a video conferencing web app using [Python](https://www.python.org/downloads/), [Flask](https://flask.palletsprojects.com/en/2.0.x/), JavaScript, and [Vonage’s Video API](https://www.vonage.com/communications-apis/video/).

 ## Prerequisites